-The state has done an excellent job of fostering a competitive bioscience cluster.
-Building upon an exceptional academic research base and significant federal funding from the National Institutes of Health, the state has positioned itself as a national leader in the industry.
+Maryland has done an excellent job of fostering a competitive bioscience cluster.
+Building upon an exceptional academic research base, including leading academic research institutions such as John Hopkins University and the University of Maryland, along with the presence of the National Institutes of Health, the state has positioned itself as a national leader in the industry.
+In fact, Maryland outperforms every state but Massachusetts on the Milken Institute's new Biopharmaceutical Innovation Index, a measure of the state's research, financial and human capital infrastructure.